rustic wood flooring - introduction

 The Lundy engineered oak range is the distressed engineered oak option that we offer for any ‘rustic flooring’ requirement.
 It comes with a brushed finish, giving it an authentic texture and is a rustic grade with an abundance of knots, split and natural features.
 It’s available in a choice colours, thicknesses and width to suit your tastes and requirements.

-The Lundy Range is ideal for achieving that timeless, distinct, knotted appearance while providing all the great benefits of engineered flooring, and a wide range of colours and finishes.
+The Lundy Range is ideal for achieving that timeless, distinct, knotted appearance while providing all the great benefits of engineered flooring.

-Whether you’re flooring a country pub, bringing a little warmth to your living room, or looking for a wonderfully welcoming atmosphere in another area of your own or workspace, we’ve got the perfect rustic floor for you.
+Whether you’re flooring a country pub, bringing a little warmth to your living room, or looking for a wonderfully welcoming atmosphere in another area of your home or workspace, the Lundy can be the perfect choice.

 Get in touch today and we’ll find the ideal floor for your needs and budget.